There was no perfect sign-off for Warren Gatland’s Wales as Ben Smith inspired the All Blacks to a stylish victory in the bronze final.

 The barrage continued at the start of the second period, a vintage Sonny Bill offload putting his centre partner Crotty over for their fifth.

-And it looked like lightning had struck twice when the centre produced another deft dish to Smith for his hat-trick, but the TMO and Wayne Barnes spotted an offload and ruled it out.
+And it looked like lightning had struck twice when the centre produced another deft dish to Smith for his hat-trick, but the TMO and Wayne Barnes spotted a knock-on and ruled it out.